jauckley/cis560-halfedge-mesh/README.md

 I implemented a GUI to perform various mesh topology editing operations real time, including splitting edges, face triangulation, Catmull-Clark Subdivision, and extruding faces.
 I also created an interactive skeleton with transformable joints that can be bound to a mesh’s vertices to allow linear skin deformation.

+This project was for a course at the University of Pennsylvania, so the code cannot be publicly displayed due to academic integrity policies.
+Recruiters interested in the specifics of my work can contact me at jauckley@seas.upenn.edu.

 Here are some images to showcase a few features:

 In this image I have loaded an OBJ file of a dodecahedron, rendered with Lambertian shading-